parcel-bundler/website/src/plugin-system/source-maps.md

 You are free to manipulate the sourcemap at any of these steps in the transformer as long as you ensure the sourcemap that gets returned in `generate` maps to the original sourcefile correctly.

-Below is an example of the recommended way on how to manipulate sourcemaps in a transformer plugin:
+Below is an example on how to manipulate sourcemaps in a transformer plugin:

 ```js
 import { Transform } from "@parcel/plugin";